 The corals of Bermuda are of particular interest to reproductive and recruitment studies since the isolation and low winter seawater temperature mean that many species are at their distribution extreme and experience a wide variation in environmental parameters compared to reefs in the lower Caribbean.
 Bermuda’s high latitude reefs will also be some of the first to experience the changes associated with ocean acidification (OA), and so are the ‘canary in the coal mine’ for OA studies.
 The reefs also serve as an excellent natural laboratory for OA studies as there are spatial and temporal changes in seawater chemistry across the various reef zones.
 In addition, Bermuda is a geographically isolated reef system and is therefore likely to experience only sporadic larval contribution from distant reef systems, meaning that recovery is dependent on the existing corals in the immediate locality.
 Understanding and documenting coral reproductive cycles and recruitment is vital when considering reef recovery, development and resistance.

-Research by The Coral Reproduction and Recruitment Lab at BIOS includes:
+Research by the Coral Ecophysiology Lab at BIOS includes:

 - The effects of environmental parameters (e.g., seawater temperature, lunar cycle, diel cycle) on coral reproductive cycles